 You must keep a home construction or home improvement account for all the costs that the consumer borrows for a new-build home or alterations to the home.
-The funds must be used for a new-build home or alterations to the home.

 It may be that the consumer pays some of the costs for a new-build home or alterations from the consumer's own funds.
 In that case the consumer must pay the costs first from these funds.
 After that you can pay the costs from the account.